pranav-gopalkrishna/learning-programming/learningGo/README.md

 - To expose fields for exports, you must ensure they too start with uppercase
 - It may not always be relevant to expose the fields <br> E.g.: *If fields are to be modified purely via methods*
 - To expose methods for exports, you must ensure they too start with uppercase <br> **NOTE**: *Naturally, this includes the constructor method too*

+# User-defined type aliases
+- Existing types can be aliased and defined as a separate type using `type`
+- This allows defining specific methods for a certain purpose